abotw/docs-app/docs/bitwarden/vaultwarden/vaultwarden-mm-https.md

+---
-# Adding HTTPS to Vaultwarden on M4 Mac mini
+title: Adding HTTPS to Vaultwarden on M4 Mac mini
+icon: simple/vaultwarden
+---

 ## 1. What We Are Going to Do (Big Picture)